ashleydavis/promises-for-game-development/README.md

 ![](PromisesErrors.png)

 We first noticed promises through our experience developing web applications in Javascript.
-Just so we're clear here, I'm talking about real Javascript, not [Unity pseudo-Javascript](http://wiki.unity3d.com/index.php?title=UnityScript_versus_JavaScript).
+Just so we're clear here, we mean real Javascript, not [Unity pseudo-Javascript](http://wiki.unity3d.com/index.php?title=UnityScript_versus_JavaScript).
 From reading [the wikipedia page](http://en.wikipedia.org/wiki/Futures_and_promises) it appears promises migrated to Javascript from [functional languages](http://en.wikipedia.org/wiki/Functional_programming), where so many good ideas originate.

 Promises in Javascript are often lauded as the cure for the antipattern known as [callback hell](http://callbackhell.com/).
 Of course there are many Javascript libraries for management of async code, however the promises pattern has risen above the herd as the solution of choice and something of a [standard](https://promisesaplus.com/).